machichiotte/machi01_shad/README.md

 ## Usage

-To start the backend server, run the following command: `node server.ts`
+To start the backend server, run the following command: `yarn start src/server.ts`

 The server will start running on `http://localhost:3000`.
 The backend is now ready to handle incoming requests.